Cosmiscient/P03KayceeMod-Main/README.md

 <details>
 <summary>Changelog</summary>

+4.1.0
+- A number of bugs that had their roots in the API have been fixed. **Make sure you upgrade to the latest version of the API when installing this!!**
+- Updated the terrain (starting card conditions) for a number of battles.
+Also added two new terrain cards; one for the Gem region and one for the Undead region.
+- Added three new effects to the Canvas rule set.
+- Overhauled the encounters in the Resplendent Bastion zone to be slightly more intelligent.
+- Fixed an issue relating to the interaction between Seedbot and the Fecundity sigil.
+- In Latch Battles, the latched ability is now visible in the queue.
+This makes it easier to plan around your opponent's cards and makes their "on resolve on board" effects actually happen.
+- Fixed some broken stuff with Build-A-Bot that was making it better than it was supposed to be.
+Also fixed some bugs with the Build-A-Bot user interface.
+- Fixed a bug with the Photographer boss and Ability Conduits.
+- Fixed a bug with Explodenate breaking under certain conditions.
+- Fixed (hopefully for good) an issue where sometimes nodes on the map appeared on top of each other.
+- Updated the dialogue database to consistently apply punctuation

+4.0.4
+- Cards with flying will now be able to fly over Holo Traps during Holo Trap Battles.
+- Holo Trap Battles now deal 10 damage when the trap is sprung instead of outright killing it.
+This means you can survive them with a shield (e.g., shield generator) or tank it if you can somehow get enough health.
+- Fixed a defect with the burning slots that I accidentally introduced with the last patch.
+- Updated the texture of the Laser Rifle item.
+- Fixed an issue that could arise with some bosses where certain scene effects wouldn't reset after battle.
+- Made a small tweak to the boss scene effects for the final boss.

+4.0.3
+- Fire starting animations are faster across the board.
+- Fire now triggers the Swapper sigil, and I made another tweak to the Swapper sigil to make it behave a little better.
+With these changes, the Swapper starter deck is also changed.
+- One of the hidden quests was misbehaving - it should be fixed now.
+- G0ph3r, P00dl3, and Hellfire Commando have new portraits.
+- Flamecharmer is now 0/3 instead of 0/4, and gives all cards on your side of the board Made of Stone instead of just itself.
+- Overhauled some of the trigger management code to prevent some enumeration changed bugs from happening.
+- KNOWN ISSUE: There are problems with the latest version of the API and the way that shields behave.
+We are working on those as fast as we can.

+4.0.2
+- Some small tweaks to the way data is saved.
+This should hopefully make it safer to quit and reload in the middle of game sequences.
+- Tweak to the battle modification system to prevent occasional softlocks when battles tried to clean up.

+4.0.1
+- OP Bot: Rolling Overclock or Skeleclock now adds +1 to attack.
+These abilities also now behave properly and actually remove the card from your deck.
+- Latch Battles: Abilities that are not marked as usable by the opponent will no longer be assigned.
+- Swapper Sigil: This has been re-implemented and should behave as expected.
+- Keyboard Movement: Fixed some bugs related to keyboard movement.
+- Updated the power level of a number of sigils.
+This was a change I meant to do earlier and just forgot.

 4.0.0
 - Huge new update!
 - Expansion Pack 2 is now complete - with 50 (!!) new cards!